rregister87/blockparty/README.md

 $lg: 1200px;
 $xl: 1400px;
 ```
-If you've ever used the Bootstrap CSS framework, these should look familiar.
 The established breakpoints represent a minimum threshold, meaning that each breakpoint includes everything upwards, and has no upper limit.
 Each of the breakpoints above can be used with the included media query mixins out of the box, and of course you may override these default variables in your own project should you desire to.

 Creating additional breakpoints is as simple as using the 'custom-breakpoint' function:
 ```css